-Prerequisites: CHEM 2323 and ENSC 4325 or BIOL 4341 or BIOL 4344 or BIOL 4345 or equivalent.
+Prerequisites: CHEM 2323 and ENSC

+4325 or BIOL 4341 or BIOL 4344 or BIOL 4345 or equivalent.

-ENSC 5333 - Fundamentals of Environmental Engineering Credit Hours: 3 Lecture: 3 Lab: 0
+ENSC 5333 - Fundamentals of Environmental Engineering

-Fee (\$): 80 The course is designed to provide a broad overview of current environmental problems as well as in-depth discussions on engineering solutions.
+The course is designed to provide a broad overview of current environmental problems as well as indepth discussions on engineering solutions.
 Includes the fundamentals of mass/energy balance, chemistry, microbiology and physics application to environmental problems.
-Basic engineering design used in water quality management, water treatment, wastewater treatment, air quality, pollution management will be the themes of this course.
+Basic engineering design used in water quality management, water treatment, wastewater treatment, air quality, pollution control and solid/hazardous materials management will be the themes of this course.